lukeredpath/betabuilder/README.md

     config.workspace_path = "MyWorkspace.xcworkspace"
     config.scheme         = "My App Scheme"
     config.app_name       = "MyApp"
+    set_version_number
 If you are using a workspace, then you must specify the scheme.
 You can still specify the build configuration (e.g. Release).

 ## Automatic deployment with deployment strategies

 BetaBuilder allows you to deploy your built package using it's extensible deployment strategy system; the gem currently comes with support for simple web-based deployment or uploading to [TestFlightApp.com](http://www.testflightapp.com).
 Eventually, you will be able to write your own custom deployment strategies if neither of these are suitable for your needs.

+## Setting version numbers automatically

+You can use betabuilder to set a build number using Git's `describe` system.
+In order for that to work, at least one `tag` must exist somewhere in the git hierarchy for the branch being built from.

+Also, you are required to set your `CFBundleVersion` to `${VERSION_LONG}` inside your `Info.plist`.
+To accomodate manual builds, add a `VERSION_LONG` Build Setting to your app's Project, and treat it as you normally would your `Info.plist` version number.

+Once a tag is created and your App is configured, simply add this to your BetaBuilder config and it will use Git to generate the

+	config.set_version_number = true

+It will generate a version number like: `1.0-15-g6b3c1bb`.

+* *1.0* is the most recent tag
+* *15* is the number of commits since the tag was generated
+* *g6b3c1bb* is the beginning of the hash of the last commit.

 ### Deploying your app with TestFlight